Jayarmananan1994/asdf-the-alimighty/index.md

 ![](https://media3.giphy.com/media/IdrRAjS9jfD9dqQjAn/giphy.gif)

-`asdf` is a tool that will help you manage multiple runtimes like java, ruby, nodejs in a single CLI.
+You might have used **npm** for nodejs, **rbenv** for ruby and somany other package manager for different language and runtime.
+Each have thier own way of working.
+What if there is a single tool that can let you manage number of language/runtime with sigle CLI?
+The answer for this great quest is **asdf**. `asdf` is a tool that will help you manage multiple runtimes like java, ruby, nodejs in a single CLI.

+Switching to `asdf` does not mean you have to give up on your favorite CLI aand its commands.
+You still have access to them.
+For example, even though if I manage my JDK and nodejs through `asdf`, I still can use `java` and `npm` commands

 ## Getting started with asdf
 _Note:_

 _1. For sake of brevity, here I am describing here the scenario of MacOS + brew combo_\
 _2. For Ubuntu, you can find installation step here [here](http://asdf-vm.com/guide/getting-started.html#_1-install-dependencies)_\
 _3. Similarly, installing runtime other java also should be fairly straight forward.
 For example if we need to install nodejs just replace `java` with `nodejs`_.

 ### 1. Installing asdf